Adjective-Object/blog/index.md

 Yet another developer blog.

-These are some of the problems I run into & their solutions.
+This is mostly a catalog of the issues I run into & their eventual solutions.
 I'm currently struggling with nixos and related problem domains.
 Hopefully you'll find these little writeups useful.

 [hand spun with love and hakyll][repo-link]